topher1kenobe/heropress-recent-essay-widget/readme.txt

 == Screenshots ==

+1. Admin area for the widget area.

-1. Most recent essay showing in a widget
+1. 2 most recent essaays showing in a widget

 == Usage ==